The Evidence Engine

 The free npx scan runs the full Rust engine — tree-sitter AST parsing, cross-file taint analysis, call graph construction — and produces a readiness indicator for nine compliance frameworks.
 Pass / warn / fail status, percentage toward each baseline, and the gap that's blocking it.
 Capped at 50 findings.

 The free scan covers nine frameworks at the traffic-light level.
-A product key unlocks the full 12-framework unified mapping, including FedRAMP 20x, DoD SRG, SEC/FINRA, and EU AI Act — plus unlimited findings and the full 45 report format set (OSCAL packages, DORA pillar mapping, FedRAMP ConMon, SBOM, evidence bundles).
+A product key unlocks the full 13-framework unified mapping, including FedRAMP 20x, DoD SRG, SEC/FINRA, and EU AI Act — plus unlimited findings and 40 signed report formats (OSCAL packages, DORA pillar mapping, FedRAMP ConMon, SBOM, evidence bundles).

 FedRAMP High / Moderate